JanRII23/gatsbyPortfolio/src/blog/my-third-post.md

 <br/>

-Although this is not necessarily absolute, an important question to ask is that muse the __persistent data__ remain when the user closes the browser?
+Although this is not necessarily absolute, an important question to ask is that must the __persistent data__ remain when the user closes the browser?

 <br/>